 Suppose your California Insurance License is renewed in 2023.
-In that case, you will need to make sure you have 24 hours of continuing education on record with the State.
+In that case, you will need to make sure you have 24 hours of CE classes for insurance on record with the State.
 Sounds easy, right?
-Many agents are still making mistakes in choosing the wrong courses.
+Many agents still need to correct their choices.
 Other agents do not attend enough classes.
 If this happens to you, your license will be suspended.
-And, a suspended license means no paycheck for you!
+And a suspended license means no paycheck for you!

 Let’s go over some of the special rules and a new fee charged by the State this year.

 All casualty, life, health, and personal lines agents must continue education.
 But, if you have more than one license, you may only need 24 hours of CE.
 You can choose courses to meet one or both of those licenses.

 Bill has both casualty and life licenses.
 He can take 24 hours of casualty courses to meet his educational needs.
 Or, he can take 24 hours of life courses.
 Finally, he can take a combination of BOTH life and casualty licenses . . .
 12 hours of life and 12 hours of casualty.

 California is one of the few states that allow you to do this.